unoplatform/uno.extensions/doc/Overview/Authentication/AuthenticationOverview.md

 ## Authentication Providers (IAuthenticationProvider)

 The process of authentication with a given authority is implemented by an authentication provider (i.e. implements IAuthenticationProvider).
 Multiple providers, and in fact, multiple instances of any provider, can be registered during application startup.
-For example, an application may want to provide support for authenticating using Facebook, Twitter and Apple - each of these has a different backend service that you need to connect with.
+For example, an application may want to provide support for authenticating using Facebook, Twitter and Apple - each of these has a different backend service that needs to be connected with.
 In the application the user selects which registered provider to use by supplying the `provider` argument when invoking the `IAuthenticationService.LoginAsync` method.
 This argument is optional and is not required if only a single provider has been registered.

 Note: The `IAuthenticationProvider` implementations are all marked as internal as they should be configured via the extensions methods on the `IHostBuilder` and the builder interface for the corresponding implementation.